qmlbook/qmlbook/en/ch02/index.rst

 .. topic:: Build from Scratch

-    If you'd like to build Qt5 from the command line, you'll first need to grab a copy of the code repository and build it.
+    If you'd like to build Qt 5 from the command line, you'll first need to grab a copy of the code repository and build it.

     .. code-block:: sh